-We can now calculate total cost of goods sold for the month of January by adding cost of goods sold for each sale.
+We can now calculate the total cost of goods sold for the month of January by adding the cost of goods sold for each sale.

 Be patient when doing weighted average, especially under the perpetual method.
 Tie back to goods available for sale to ensure you did your calculations correctly.
 Do a quick mental check to make sure your weighted average cost per unit makes sense.
 If you take a few seconds to do these things, you will greatly increase the chance that your calculations are correct.

 Maybe you have been out of college for years, or you do just what it takes to get by.
 STOP according to a recent study the average student with a GPA of 3.8 or higher makes 78% more money after 3 years of work.